oniyukii/anxiety/scenes/act4.md

 hong({eyes:"normal", mouth:"normal"}, 0);
 ```

-h: Ti prego non farlo.Please do not do that.
+h: Ti prego, no.Please do not do that.

 (#act4_something_else)